 - Alas, Babylon has Edgar Quisenberry, who judges everyone by their wealth and has a personal grudge against the main character because of a social slight by his father.
 He's old, stodgy and conservative.
 When the shit hits the fan, he completely misjudges the situation and makes things worse.
 The he goes home and faces the future in a calm, rational fashion.

-- The goblins are more of a strict Lawful Neutral than morally bankrupt.
+- In Harry Potter, the bankers at Gringotts are literally goblins who set deadly traps to guard the money under their care.
+High-security vaults are guarded by dragons, who are inhumanely trained to expect pain when they hear "Clankers".
 They'll offer their banking services to anyone who can pay up, even the Death Eaters.
 The one thing they hate more than someone who skips out on a payment (such as Ludo Bagman, who fled the country to escape the goblins after losing a major bet on the Quidditch World Cup) is a bank robber.
-Hence the diabolical traps in the bank vault corridors.
-Though, as stated above, they take perhaps a little too much pleasure at the idea of a robber meeting with an unfortunate end...
+Hence the diabolical traps in the bank vault corridors, though to be fair, if they weren't so diabolical, wicked wizards would most likely have too easy of a time using their magic to rob them.
+On the other hand, the goblins take perhaps a little too much pleasure at the idea of a robber meeting with an unfortunate end...

 - In Making Money, the Lavish family which dominates the Royal Bank of Ankh-Morpork fits, with the exception of Topsy, who was born into the Turvy family and is only a Lavish by marriage.